Characterizing ultra-low emittance electron beams using structured light fields

 Assuming that the ponderomotive force is the dominant force in changing the particle momentum, we can derive the requirement

-For a given gradient of the transverse momentum across the electron beam, there is therefore an optimal laser intensity that leads to the desired modulation of transverse momentum and hence maximum modulation visibility.
+For a given gradient of the transverse momentum across the electron beam, an optimal laser intensity leads to the desired modulation of transverse momentum and, hence, maximum modulation visibility.
 The change in transverse momentum can be expressed in terms of the interaction time $t_{int}$ and laser intensity $I$ as

 where $\langle \rangle$ is a time average over the duration of the interaction and $\omega$ the laser frequency.
 Since the intensity of the interference pattern drops from its maximum to zero over a distance of $d/2$ and using Eq.(\ref{eq:interference_pattern_intensity}) we obtain: